algorandfoundation/docs/docs/run-a-node/participate/generate_keys.md

-title: Generate a Participation Key
+title: Generate a participation key

 Algorand provides a set of keys for voting and proposing blocks separate from account spending keys.
 These are called **participation keys** (sometimes referred to as **partkeys**).
 At a high-level, participation keys are a specialized set of keys located on a single node.
 Once this participation key set is associated with an account, the account has the ability to participate in consensus.